Celusgo/my-wallet-front-end/README.md

 ## About

 This is an web application with which lots of people can manage their own expenses and revenues.
-It was designed to smaller screens (such as cellphones) but it works well on bigger screens as well.
+It was designed to smaller screens (such as cellphones) but it works fine on bigger screens as well.
 Below are the implemented features:

 - Sign Up
 - Login